 GERD is not triggered only by what is eaten.
 How and when food is consumed matters just as much.

-- Avoiding large meals within three hours of bedtime
+- Avoiding large meals in the hours before bedtime

-These changes reduce stomach pressure and improve gastric emptying, lowering reflux risk.
+These changes reduce intra-gastric pressure and support more complete gastric emptying, both of which lower reflux risk.

 GERD-Friendly Foods That Support Healing